 Rate-and-term refinances can allow a homeowner to reduce their monthly payments by lowering their interest rate.
-As of 2021, Latino borrowers are still more likely to be denied for a rate-and term refinance (12.9 percent) than their white counterparts (8.8 percent).
+In 2022, Latino borrowers were more likely to be denied for a rate-and term refinance (29.4 percent) than their white counterparts (18.5 percent).
+Rate-and-term refinance denial rates increased significantly in 2022 as interest rates increased, but are lower than denial rates in 2018, another year with relatively high interest rates.

-Source: Home Mortgage Disclosure Act (HMDA) data.
+Source: Home Mortgage Disclosure Act (HMDA).

 Note: Denial rates are for rate-and-term refinance applications for owner-occupied, first lien loans only.
+Not including applications withdrawn for incompleteness, withdrawn by the applicant or purchased.